What are the challenges for insurers when considering start-up technology business insurance?

 explained “one of the primary challenges for insurers is the difficulty of establishing the correct premium, given technology start-ups do not have any financial history and their growth expectations are only predictions.
 Whilst we can make some assumptions about a start-up’s growth - those that have received significant funding or have multiple contracts lined up are likely to grow quickly and pose an increased risk.

-A second challenge when considering start-up tech companies are their business activities are often prone to change within the first 12-24 months.
+A second challenge when considering start-up companies are their business activities are often prone to change within the first 12-24 months.
 Start-ups are typically fast moving and will often tweak (or even completely change) their business model to accelerate growth.
 From an insurer perspective, when the policy is due for renewal, our understanding verses what the company is now doing can be misaligned; and occasionally we may need to consider not providing renewal terms.”

 at Hiscox Insurance